 A delivery driver got stuck in a client’s driveway during the Texas storm.
-They took her in for five days.
+The couple took her in for five days.

 While power outages and frozen water pipes were hitting cities and towns all over Texas, Condon and Richardson’s home had been spared.

-“We were lucky — our lights stayed on and we were warm,” said Condon.
+“We were lucky — our lights stayed on and we were warm,” Condon said.
 “And as we got to know each other over dinner, any awkwardness disappeared.”

-“We just became friends,” added Richardson.
+“We just became friends,” Richardson added.
 “She’s a wonderful, sweet young woman.
 We couldn’t imagine sending her out in the dark on dangerous roads.”

 Still, Timmons admitted that a few bad horror movies crossed her mind as she fetched some fresh clothes from her car and settled in for the night.